-South Fayette Elementary and Intermediate schools have a very active and productive PTA.
+South Fayette Elementary and Intermediate Schools have a very active and productive PTA.
 Members of the PTA are involved in fundraising throughout the year which allows them to sponsor many programs during the school day as well as evening programs.
 Members of the PTA also volunteer in the school on a regular basis.
 The PTA meets on a regular basis and all parents are invited and encouraged to attend.
-It is a great opportunity to get to know other parents and learn more about the elementary and intermediate schools.
+It is a great opportunity to get to know other parents and learn more about the elementary and Intermediate Schools.
 PTA meetings are scheduled at flexible times throughout the school year in an effort to accommodate parents' schedules.
 Please consult the school calendar or monthly building calendar for the date of the meetings.
-If you have further questions about the PTA, please e-mail them at pta@southfayette.org or visit their website at www.sfepta.org.
+If you have further questions about the PTA, please email them at pta@ southfayette.org or visit their website, www.southfayettepta.org.